Larcom Mountain

 Larcom Mountain is a mountain located in Carroll County, New Hampshire, USA.
 The top of the mountain, and its subpeak, Little Larcom Mountain, are part of the Lakes Region Conservation Trust.

 The mountain is named after poet Lucy Larcom, who visited the area frequently while staying at the Bearcamp River House.

+Hiking

+There are no public trails to the peak, as of 2025.